-The DISPLAY will count down from 30 seconds When it reaches 0, BEEP sounds.
+The Display will count down from 30 seconds.
+When it reaches 0 it will sound BEEPS.
 Open the oven door and test the temperature of the water.
 If your oven is operating the water should be warm.
 Be careful when removing the container it may be hot.